Quality assured weighing calibrations for total peace of mind

 Traceable calibrations are most suitable when there are no statutory or regulatory requirements for accredited certification or where equipment is used in non-critical operations.
 Certified to ISO 9001:2015, Northern Balance can carry out traceable calibrations on or off-site for all weighing equipment1.

 Due to the confidence provided through its rigorous criteria, UKAS calibrations are the right choice when measurement results are critical to the safety of a product, a process or if you work to very fine tolerances.
 Accredited to ISO 17025:2017, all UKAS calibrations are carried out on-site for weighing equipment from 200 mg to 6,500kg2.
-View our UKAS calibration certificate.
+View our UKAS Accreditation Certificate and UKAS Accreditation Schedule.

 Test weights purchased without a certificate or those used to monitor critical weighing equipment will require testing and calibration.
 A UKAS weight calibration gives you confidence that your test weight results are repeatable and accurate.
 As part of our one-stop service offering, test weight calibrations with accompanying certification can be completed and produced for all weight classes by our UKAS-accredited metrology laboratory partner in one seamless process.